blarApp/blar-example-repos/README.md

 NEW README
-about my super mega code
+about my super code
+it is better